spadefoot/kohana-orm-leap/README.md

 LEAP provides a number of features, such as:

-* Plugins for DB2, Firebird, MariaDB, MS SQL, MySQL, Oracle, PostgreSQL, and SQLite.
+* Plugins for DB2, Drizzle, Firebird, MariaDB, MS SQL, MySQL, Oracle, PostgreSQL, and SQLite.
 * Designed to work in conjunction with other database tools for Kohana.
 * [Config file for designating the database driver (e.g. PDO) and connection strings](http://orm.spadefootcode.com/tutorials/setting-up-a-database-connection/).
 * Classes are easily extensible.